-Alternatively, you can check your eligibility for free school meals online by going to the following service:
+Alternatively, you can check your eligibility for free school meals online by going to the Hampshire Free School Meals page.

 You will be asked to enter your name, national insurance number, address and child’s details.
 Then press submit and find out if you are eligible.
 If the result comes back found this means your child is eligible for FSM and the system automatically tells the school.
 This funding enables the school to directly support your child’s progress in school, even if they decide not to eat the free school meals at lunchtimes.

 Impact on Provision and Performance of Pupils Eligible for Pupil Premium 2018-19